‘This Is Us’ Star Mandy Moore Teases Thanksgiving Episode Could Finally Bring Miguel’s Kids To The Table

 “You need to show your kids that you are still their father,” Jack says in the clip, which you can see below.

 This Is Us fans know very little about Miguel’s children.
 Jon Huertas previously told the Hollywood Reporter that his character’s children are “about five years older than Jack and Rebecca’s kids.”
 In 2017, when the actor talked to THR about the still-unnamed Rivas kids, he also revealed that actors had not yet been cast to play his offspring.
-Still, Huertas added that his TV kids were “absolutely good-looking,” at least in his mind in his mind.
+Still, Huertas added that his TV kids were “absolutely good-looking,” at least in his mind.

 This Is Us airs Tuesdays at 9 p.m. on NBC.